Multi-Loss Learning for Speech Emotion Recognition with Energy-Adaptive Mixup and Frame-Level Attention: Introduction

-To address these issues, we propose a novel multi-loss learning (MLL) framework.
-It integrates an \textbf{energy-adaptive mixup (EAM)} method to generate diverse speech samples with varied energy levels.
-Concurrently, a \textbf{frame-level attention module (FLAM)} is introduced to refine the extraction of these multi-frame emotional cues.
-The framework is then optimized by our \textbf{MLL} strategy, which combines four key losses: Kullback-Leibler divergence for soft label alignment, focal loss for hard samples, and both center and supervised contrastive (SupCon) losses to improve feature discrimination.
-We also integrate a context broadcasting (CB) mechanism to maximize feature utilization from FLAM.
+To address these limitations, we propose a novel SER framework.
+It integrates an energy-adaptive mixup (EAM) method to generate diverse virtual speech samples with varied energy levels.
+Concurrently, a frame-level attention module (FLAM) is introduced to refine the extraction of these multi-frame emotional cues.
+The framework is then jointly optimized by our multi-loss learning (MLL) strategy, which combines four complementary losses: Kullback-Leibler (KL) divergence for soft label alignment, focal loss for hard samples, and both center and supervised contrastive (SupCon) losses to maximize intraclass compactness and interclass separability.

-We validate our approach on four widely-used SER benchmark datasets: IEMOCAP~\cite{busso2008iemocap}, MSP-IMPROV~\cite{busso2016msp}, RAVDESS~\cite{livingstone2018ryerson}, and SAVEE~\cite{jackson2014surrey}.
-Experimental results show our method outperforms state-of-the-art models and exhibits strong generalization across various emotional speech conditions, underscoring its superior performance and robustness.
-The key contributions of this work are summarized as follows: \begin{itemize}

-\item We propose a novel EAM method and design a FLAM to capture robust emotional features.
-To the best of our knowledge, this is the first approach to incorporate the energy factor into the mixup process for speech data.

-\item We propose a MLL strategy that, for the first time, integrates the supervised contrastive loss and the center loss for SER.
-This strategy effectively leverages the latent emotional features, leading to significant performance improvements.

-\item Extensive experiments conducted on four benchmark datasets demonstrate both the effectiveness and strong generalization capability of our proposed method.
-Our approach consistently outperforms existing state-of-the-art models across all datasets, highlighting not only its superior performance but also its robustness in diverse emotional speech scenarios. \end{itemize}